doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 --------

-The annotated instance variable will be used to store version information, which is used for pessimistic and optimistic locking.
+The annotated instance variable will be used to store version information, which is used for optimistic locking.
 This is only compatible with ``int`` and ``date`` field types, and cannot be combined with `@Id`_.

 .. code-block:: php